Amenities & Useful info

 There are several accommodation options in the neighbouring village of Cropredy and Mollington and you can see these at www.cropredyvillage.info/villagedirectory.htm or https://www.oxfordshirecamping.co.uk/

 The Bourtons Community Hall is a purpose built venue available to all with prior booking.
 It has a large interior space with a welcoming foyer and very well appointed kitchen and bar area, find out more.
-Or to book please email Megan or text/ring 07515 437264.
+Or to book please email Sue or text/ring 07967631770

-There are two defibrillators in the Parish, one in Great Bourton sited on the front of the Village Hall and one in Little Bourton currently sited at the back of the Plough.
-The Little Bourton’s unit will be moved following the sale of the Plough, so watch our news pages for an update.
-There is a register of trained users and the Parish Council organise training sessions from time to time.
+There are two defibrillators in the Parish, one in Great Bourton sited on the front of the Village Hall and one in Little Bourton currently sited at the back of the Dirt House pub.
+The There is a register of trained users and the Parish Council organise training sessions from time to time.

 These events will be publicised here and in the Broadsheet.
 If you are interested in attending the next training session, please contact the Parish Council.